prohippo/pyelly/README.txt

              or traditional characters.
 * querying - rewrite English questions as SQL queries for a Soviet military aircraft database.
-* marking  - rewrite English text from the Web with XML markup
+* marking  - rewrite English text from the Web with shallow XML markup
 * name     - extract mostly English personal names from text
 * disambig - disambiguation of phrases with WordNet concept information.